This blog may contain affiliate links. Read our disclosure policy for more info.

 If you don’t fancy driving to Joffre Lakes and want to avoid the hassle of finding a parking spot, then you can book a shuttle service here from both Whistler and Vancouver.

 The Whistler to Joffre Lakes bus service runs all weekends and public holidays from June to September.
 The bus picks you up from the Whistler Creekside parking lot at approximately 9:20 am and drops you directly to the start of the Joffre Lakes trail.
 It will pick you up again around 5:30 pm where it dropped you off.
-Keep an eye on their website for updated pricing and times for the 2022 season.
+It costs $37 CAD for a return trip.
+Keep an eye on their website for updated pricing and times when it nears the 2024 season.